Sonnenberg (Eifel): Location

-The Sonnenberg descends steeply to the Rur; from the summit to the river (ca. 193 m) near Hausen (Rur bridge: 195.9 m) is a height difference of about 200 metres.
+The Sonnenberg descends steeply to the Roer; from the summit to the river (ca. 193 m) near Hausen (Rur bridge: 195.9 m) is a height difference of about 200 metres.
 The hillsides above the Rur are, in places, characterised by prominent slate crags.

 The Sonnenberg is partly used for agriculture.
 In addition, a gas pipeline and a 110-kV pylon runs over it.
 There are several shrines and altars to the Madonna and Child.

 Natural regions

 The Sonnenberg is in the natural region major unit group of the West Eifel/Ardennes (no. 28), in the major unit of the Rur Eifel (282), in the subunit of the Rur-Urft-Olef valleys (282.3) and in the natural region of the Heimbach-Maubacher Rurtal (282.34).

 Protected areas

 On the Sonnenberg, which is covered by the woods of the Hausener Busch, lie parts of the protected area of Kreis Düren (Teilfläche 1) (CDDA no. 322307; 1988; 307.29 km²).
 On its lower slopes in the south, west and northwest are separate elements of the nature reserve of Buntsandsteinfelsen im Rurtal zwischen Heimbach und Kreuzau (CDDA no. 318269; designated in 1981; 56 ha).